Mamata24/Delivary.com/README.md

 # Delivary.com

-> Delivary.com is a clone of delivery.com, a food delivery application.
+> Delivary.com is a clone of delivery.com, an international based food delivery application, that enables users to order from local restaurants and stores for on-demand delivery.

 ## Built With